The Kingpins’ Kids

 When a hungry young DEA agent arrives in Detroit, he picks the perfect case to make his bones: taking down Eddie Jackson and Courtney Brown’s sprawling heroin organization.
 But if the drug kingpins fall, what will happen to their kids?
 As the feds close in, Eddie Jr. and Courtney Jr. must face the possibility of growing up without their fathers.

-LISTEN TO CHAPTER FOUR
+LISTEN TO EPISODE FOUR

 GROWING UP IN SOUTHFIELD